JohnKendrick/DipoleAutoCorrelation/README.md

+# Calculating the dipole correlation functions from MD
 The python module dipole_acf reads a file of dipole moment fluctuations for a periodic cell calculated using molecular dynamics.
 The source code for the module can be found in the Source/ directory

-# The CP2K MD calculation
+## The CP2K MD calculation
 The Example/ directory has an example file of dipole moments calculated by the CP2K package.
 The input for the CP2K calculation can be found in the Example/CP2K directory.
 The MD calculation generates a file of cell dipole moments which are stored in Example/CP2K/dipolemoments.traj.

-## Generating an input file
+### Generating an input file
 From the dipolemoments.traj file the cell dipole moments in atomic units are extracted using a grep command;

     grep ' X=' dipolemoments.traj > dipoles.traj